s-victor/TinyPedal/docs/customization.md

 Single instance mode saves `pid.log` file in the same folder as `tinypedal.log`, which is used for instance identification.

+    -p, --pyside
+Set PySide (Qt for Python) module version.
+Set `2` for PySide2 (default).
+Set `6` for PySide6.
+Currently, this option is only available while `running from source`, and mainly for testing purpose or used on platform where PySide2 is no longer available.

 [**`Back to Top`**](#)